Open Season (video game): Reception

 According to Metacritic, the game received “mixed or average” reviews on all platforms except the Wii version, which received "generally unfavorable" reviews.

-Reviewing the PS2, GameCube, PC, and Xbox versions for IGN Mark Bozon said that when compared to other tie in games for children animated movies, such as Ice Age 2: The Meltdown, it was "more concerned with variety than it was overall polish".
+Reviewing the PS2, GameCube, PC, and Xbox versions for IGN Mark Bozon said that when compared to other tie in games for children CGI-animated movies, such as Ice Age 2: The Meltdown, it was "more concerned with variety than it was overall polish".
 He did however think that it "did manage to deliver an escapade that's sure to keep young gamers busy, while still throwing in a few hints of more mature gameplay mechanics to usher the little tikes into more complex play styles in the future."
 He thought much the same about the Wii port, adding that "like so many of the other Wii launch titles, [it was] a double-dip attempt based on an original GameCube game" only with Wii motion controls, which he called "basic" but functional.
 GameSpots Frank Provo was much more critical of the Wii version giving it a 3.9/10, compared to the GameCube version's score of 5.3/10.
 He commented that "Open Season was a mediocre adventure game on the GameCube, and it's even worse on the Wii thanks to the cruddy controls and higher price tag."

 The handheld versions of the game where generally better reviewed.
 Provo would call the DS version "a slick action game that plays like a bizarre mash-up of Metal Slug and Mario" and gave it 7.3/10, with his main problem being the games short length.
 Jack DeVries reviewing the Game Boy Advance version for IGN, concluded that while wasn't "a perfect game by any means", with "some lazy animations" and the "music [was] far from great", it had "an undeniable charm" and was "filled with a lot of cute, and fun characters".
 He also thought it had a well told story as well as "some nicer than usual cutscenes."